smnh/single-config/README.md

 course, without dynamic configuration the two exported types, `BaseConfig` and `Config` will be identical.
 From the CLI, use the flag `--type-only-output FILE_NAME`.

+*Note*: `BaseConfig` is a type based on the static configuration of _all_ environments.
+However, `Config` only includes dynamic configuration from the _current_ environment (and still, static configuration from all other environments).